Info on Careers in Baking and Pastry Arts

 My goal is to become a Pastry Chef / Executive Pastry Chef.
 Can your program help me or should I look at other baking and pastry schools or programs?

-Our goal at Dorsey Schools is to help students interested in the Baking and Pastry Arts field launch their professional career.
+Our goal at Dorsey College is to help students interested in the Baking and Pastry Arts field launch their professional career.
 The Baking and Pastry Arts field (as well as the larger Culinary field as a whole) places great value on experience, and generally speaking, it would be rare for any recent graduate of a Baking and Pastry Arts program to obtain a position as an Executive Pastry Chef or a Pastry Chef straight out of school.
 Our goal, however, is to provide our students with a solid foundation that will prepare them for entry-level opportunities in the field.

 What will be covered in the program?